 For instance, in Merlien v.
 JM Family Enterprises, Inc., 45 Fla.
 L. Weekly D1749a (Fla.
 4th DCA 2020), the plaintiff was hired as a security guard by a security company.
 As a condition of employment, the plaintiff signed a workers’ compensation disclaimer where the plaintiff agreed that if he got hurt he will notify the company to obtain workers’ compensation benefits and will release rights stemming from the injury against any of the security company’s (employer) customers for injuries covered by workers’ compensation.

 The plaintiff was assigned to work as a security guard at one of his employer’s companies.
 While working, the plaintiff slipped and fell on stairs.
-He filed a lawsuit against the customer under a premise liability theory.
+He filed a lawsuit against the customer under a premise liability theory, view more to know how to deal with such cases.
 During the lawsuit, he argued that his disclaimer should be deemed unenforceable for violating public policy.
 The employee lost: